Topics in this article:

 You can also click into a chosen section directly by clicking on the Section Title in the Summary Tab or the Survey Progress Tab.

-7. The shared settings can be found above the lock/unlock button and can be selected by an advisor, student or connection that has access to the survey.
+The sharing settings "Who Can See This Survey" can be found above the lock/unlock button and can be selected by an advisor, student or connection that has access to the survey.

 The following settings are available: